Eastae/honeypot/README.md

 ![](./other5.png)
 Although I did not have much time to gather data, my elastichoney was hit once, whereas the dinoeaa instance was hit 22,138 times.
-The
+The wordpot was not hit at all, possibly due to an installation error

 Raw Data
 -